-Each Saturday Science Club runs from 10 a.m. – 12 p.m., one Saturday per month, from February through April.
-Participation is $5 for Zoo members and $7 for non-members.
+Each Saturday Science Club runs from 10 a.m. – 12 p.m., one Saturday per month, during selected times of the year.
+The registration cost per class is $15 for Zoo members and $20 for non-members.

 Love this zoo!
 Great place to get a walk in and the animals are everywhere!
 The museum/indoor part is very educational too.
 Has a lot of shade for when it's hot out.
 Very clean.
 Friendly staff.Taylor F•Sioux Falls